 The Ultimate Freak Out

 "I think the absolute craziest thing I ever experienced was a bride who was so nervous over her 300-person wedding, she actually started throwing up while getting hair and makeup done.
 She told me to cancel the wedding."
 Of course, as a seasoned wedding planner, Mavrookas knew better.
-Her pre-wedding freak-out, "had nothing to do with the groom, or marriage, it was the crowd."
+Her pre-wedding freak-out "had nothing to do with the groom or marriage, it was the crowd."
 Eventually, the bride calmed down, had a glass of champagne, and all was well.

 In another wedding scenario, "A bride that was hysterically crying because it was raining out, and that is the most frustrating thing because it's the only thing we can't fix.
 She cried for over two hours."
-Eventually, it stopped raining, and according to Mavrookas, the bride eventually stopped crying.
-Another time, a bride and groom unexpectedly told the party bus to stop at their favorite bar after ceremony before the reception to celebrate.
-"They all went into the bar to do fireball shots."
+Eventually, it stopped raining, and according to Mavrookas, the bride stopped crying.
+Another time, a bride and groom unexpectedly told the party bus to stop at their favorite bar after the ceremony before the reception to celebrate.
+"They all went into the bar to do Fireball shots."

 "A bridal client and her mom went dress shopping, and the mom requested a white dress.
 Of course, the bride said, 'Absolutely not.'
 They picked a navy blue dress for mom to wear.
 But, lo and behold, on the wedding day, the bride's mother showed up in white — much to the bride's surprise."
 We can only imagine the conversation that followed.

 "During speeches, a father of the groom walked behind the groom to where I was standing and told me he wished his son didn't marry the bride.
 I just stood there and told him they looked really happy and that's all that mattered."